-Variable Spring Hanger Supports are widely used in critical pipe systems for its load-bearing capability allowing thermal movements.
+Variable Spring Hanger Supports are widely used in critical pipe systems for their load-bearing capability allowing thermal movements.
 In Caesar II, We can easily design a variable spring hanger support by double-clicking the checkbox for the hanger auxiliary.
 The software follows the below-mentioned steps to select its spring.

-- CAESAR II puts in rigid support at the hanger location and does a weight analysis to find out the weight that the support should carry.
+- CAESAR II puts rigid support at the hanger location and does a weight analysis to find out the weight that the support should carry.
 This load is used as the Hot Load (HL).

 - CAESAR II applies a force equal to that Hot Load (but not stiffness (k)) at the hanger location and then runs an operating analysis.
 This tells CAESAR II how much that location wants to move vertically (y) under the operating loads.
 So this becomes the “theoretical” hanger movement.
 Now, the “theoretical” cold load is calculated as Cold Load (CL) = HL + ky.